 Threats That Sloths Face

 Sloths face numerous threats to their survival, which means that they could have a substantially shorter life than what is possible for them.
 Some of these threats include deforestation, vehicle collisions, electrocutions, and actions by humans such as poaching and illegal trafficking.
-For more information about these threats, check out a previous article titled, “Are Sloths Endangered?
+For more information about these threats, check out my article titled, “Are Sloths Endangered?
 The Sad Reality.”

 Home Sweet Home